 - Have trusted friends know where important documents are located

-When you invest in the Personal Legacy Builder, you will be able to read the Authors life story.
+When you invest in the Personal Legacy Builder, you will be able to read about the Authors life story.

 Planning – the act of gathering and organizing information in preparation for a future event/date!
 Planning is an essential element for reaching personal goals and gaining success in life.
 Each day is filled with life experiences.